 Instructions

-- Add ice to the shaker and shake vigorously for another 15-20 seconds until well-chilled.
+- Add a generous handful of ice and shake again for 15 seconds until well chilled.

-- Top with a fresh blackberries or a lemon twist.
+- Garnish with fresh blackberries or a lemon twist.

 Notes